ara303/template-gulp/README.md

 - [Node.js and npm](http://nodejs.org)
 - [Gulp.js](http://gulpjs.com)

-And if you want to run a static site (not required if you just want to process CSS/JS/images):
+If you want to run a static site (not required if you just want to process CSS/JS/images):

 - [Ruby](https://www.ruby-lang.org/en/documentation/installation/)
 - [Jekyll](http://jekyllrb.com)

+If you want to publish to GitHub:

+- Git, which you can get through installing [GitHub Desktop](https://desktop.github.com/) which installs `git` command line interface.

+There's an alternative way to publish if you don't want to mess around with `git`, but it's worth taking the time to learn the basis of if you don't already know it.